 Although the procedure is relatively risk-free, patients must follow a few post-operative recovery steps to ensure the best possible outcome.

 Although this surgery has life-changing benefits, proper aftercare is critical.
 To learn more about the best post-cataract recovery steps, this blog summarizes what you need to know.

 What to Expect in the Post-Operative Period?

 While cataract surgery recovery time is relatively short in the grand scheme of things, there are some important precautions to take.

-By skipping these steps of recovery, you risk developing complications, infection, and spending more time in the doctor’s surgery than anticipated.
+By skipping these steps of recovery, you risk developing complications, and infection, and spending more time in the doctor’s surgery than anticipated.

 You will be unable to drive immediately following cataract surgery, so arrange for alternate transportation in advance.

 You will be transferred to a recovery suite following surgery, where a protective shield will be placed over your eyes to prevent contact or rubbing.